 Traumatic brain injuries (TBI) can have severe and long-lasting effects on an individual’s physical, emotional, and cognitive well-being.
 Even if there are no visible signs of injury, a TBI can occur, making it difficult to diagnose and treat.
 The recovery process can be lengthy, requiring extensive medical treatment, rehabilitation, and support from loved ones.
 If you or someone you know has suffered a TBI, seeking medical attention is crucial, and it’s essential to be patient with the recovery process.
 Additionally, preventive measures are crucial to avoid such injuries.

 Broken bones are common after a crash, and typical symptoms include swelling, bruising, and difficulty moving the affected area.
 Seeking medical attention is essential if you suspect you have a broken bone.
 Treatment may require immobilization, surgery, or other forms of treatment.
 Not treating a fracture promptly can lead to complications such as improper healing, nerve damage, and infection.
 Recovery time for a broken bone can vary depending on the severity and location of the fracture.
-Following your doctor’s instructions and allow enough time to heal fully.
+It’s important to follow your doctor’s instructions and allow enough time to heal fully.

 Spinal cord injuries are life-changing events that can result in full or partial paralysis.
 This type of injury can impact an individual’s physical, emotional, and financial well-being.
 It affects their ability to move and function, leading to significant medical expenses and a need for ongoing care and support.
 Additionally, these injuries can have a lasting psychological impact, causing feelings of grief, anger, and depression.